gaehlerm/SoftwareEngineering/README.md

 You will be running the unit tests all the time.
 After every function you defined, after every successful compilation and after every coffee you drink.
 It gives you a constant feedback whether everything is fine or you just broke something.
 This is invaluable.
 The only price you pay is the execution time of the unit tests.
 Keep them small and fast.
 A single unit test may never take more than 1ms.
 You’ll be running hundreds if not thousands of tests, so execution time is crucial.

+// move this test elsewhere? the print statements were made in the chapter before.

 Let’s go back to the example at the beginning.
 There are just a few simple steps required to create a unit test out of that code.

-//write the complete test here
 ```
+def test_squares():
-f(1), 1
+	assert f(1) == 1
-f(2), 4
+	assert f(2) == 4
-f(5), 25
+    assert f(5) == 25
 ```

 Finally, I would like to emphasize once again the importance of this chapter.
 Learn how to write proper unit tests.
 Read this chapter again or, even better, search for more elaborated examples.
 There are thousands out there.
-And most importantly, once again, write unit tests yourself and discuss the design questions with your friends.
+And most importantly, once again, write tests yourself and discuss the design questions with your friends.
 This is how you’ll really make progress.

 ## Component tests